sampathsl/rss-parser/README.md

 ```
 git clone https://github.com/sampathsl/rss-parser.git
 cd rss-parser
+./mvnw package
 docker-compose up
 ```

-> NOTE: To run docker container as RssParser application you need to install docker in your machine.
-Sometimes Windows users may not able to run dockerized RssParser application.
+> NOTE: Before run docker-compose command first you need to build the application.To run docker container as RssParser
+> application you need to
+> install docker in your machine.
+Sometimes Windows OS users may not able to run dockerized RssParser application.

 After successfully running the application you can access RSSFeed Parser API here: http://localhost:8080/items

+> NOTE: For the first time it will take 5 minutes to load the RSSFeeds in the RSSFeed Parser API.

 <img width="1042" alt="rssfeed-api-screenshot" src="https://github.com/sampathsl/rss-parser/blob/master/docs/api.png">